nolanvray/ArduinoSoundProject/README.md

 You will need a C++ editor/ interpretor for this.
 No imports are required.
 The code can be found here: [SoundSensor.ino](code/SoundSensor.ino)

 2. Second I wrote the code for saving and using the data from the arduino.
 I did this using **Python 3.13 in VS Code**.
 Other python interpreters can be used.
+Here is a link to the full code: [ArduinoSoundReadings.py](code/ArduinoSoundReadings.py).
 You will need the following imports:
 ```
 import serial
 import time